ovn-org/ovn/Documentation/tutorials/ovn-ipsec.rst

 ``ovn-architecture``\(7) manpage.

 This document assumes OVN is installed in your system and runs normally.
-Also, you need to install OVS IPsec packages in each chassis (refer to :ref:`install-ovs-ipsec`).
+Also, you need to install OVS IPsec packages in each chassis (refer to Open vSwitch documentation on ipsec).

 Generating Certificates and Keys
 --------------------------------